IBMCP4I/cloudpakforintegration-multitenant-workshop/docs/pre-work/README.md

    [![](images/student-project.png)](images/student-project.png)

 1. The OpenShift console should now look like the following image.
-Keep this browser tab open as you will need to use teh OpenShift console during the labs
+Keep this browser tab open as you will need to use the OpenShift console during the labs

    [![](images/ocp-console.png)](images/ocp-console.png)